-Selkirk Bannock is made with wheat flour, butter, and many sultanas: in fact, the sultanas should make up almost half as much in weight or volume as flour.
+Selkirk bannock is made with wheat flour, butter, and a generous amount of sultana raisins: in fact, the sultanas should make up almost half as much in weight or volume as flour.
 Some versions add candied peel as well.

 Some bakeries, such as Dalgetty’s in Selkirk, Scotland make a dough with flour, butter, lard and warm milk.
 They let the dough rise overnight, then punch it down, add the sugar and sultanas, then shape it into loaves, allowing it to rise again, then glaze and bake it.

-A few bakers are making a wholewheat version of Selkirk Bannock.
+A few bakers are making a whole wheat flour version of Selkirk bannock.